Show code

 par(mfrow = c(1, 1))

-Estimate the model regressing educ, exper, and tenure against log(wage).
+Estimate the model regressing educ, exper, tenure and female against log(wage).

 Plot the coefficients, representing percentage impact of each variable on log(wage) for a quick comparison.